The Mother of Our Lord

 In summary, the strongest argument for the Old Testament type that prefigured Mary is The Ark of Covenant over which the Spirit hovered.
 Contained inside the Ark was the golden jar of manna, Aaron’s rod that budded, and the table of Commandments—foreshadowing, some feel Christ as the Bread of Life, The Eternal High Priest, and The body of Jesus Christ—the Word of God in the flesh.
 Thus, in the true sense Mary was the Ark of the New Covenant—which is illustrated in the charts below:

-Mary as the Ark Revealed by the Items inside the Ark
+by the Items inside the Ark

 Inside Ark of the Old Covenant